dhurlburtusa/shortcuts/javascript/javascript-core-cheat_sheet.md

 ## Quirks

-Here are somethings about JavaScript that I find to be quirky.
+Here are some things about JavaScript that I find to be quirky.

 **The type of `NaN` is `'number'`**